amberpeddicord/DH-Panel2020/README.md

 # DH-Panel2020
-A repository for materials and code to plan for the DH Panel at the Spring 2020 Sigma Tau Delta International Conference.
+Welcome to our GitHub Repository!

+This repo was created in February 2020 during the planning process for Alpha Alpha Delta chapter of Sigma Tau Delta's DH Panel at this spring's Sigma Tau Delta Conference.
+As the semester continues, we'll have more information about our respective projects that we plan to present.